tiprankstipranks

 The separation could result in substantial tax liability to us and our stockholders.

-The Company received an opinion of counsel and a private letter ruling from the U.S. Internal Revenue Service (the "IRS") regarding the qualification of the spin-off of WK Kellogg Co and certain related transactions as a transaction that is generally tax-free to the Company and the shareholders of the Company for U.S. federal income tax purposes.
+The Company received an opinion of counsel and a private letter ruling from the U.S. Internal Revenue Service (the "IRS") regarding the qualification of the spin-off of WK Kellogg Co and certain related transactions as a transaction that is generally tax-free to the Company and the shareowners of the Company for U.S. federal income tax purposes.
 A tax opinion is not binding on the IRS or the courts, and there can be no assurance that the IRS or a court will not take a contrary position.
 In addition, the Company's tax counsel and the IRS relied on certain assumptions, representations and undertakings, including those relating to the past and future conduct of our business, and the opinion would not be valid if such assumptions, representations and undertakings were incorrect.
-If the IRS ultimately determines that the spin-off is taxable, then the spin-off could be treated as a taxable dividend or capital gain to the Company's shareholders for U.S. federal income tax purposes, and the Company could incur significant U.S. federal income tax liabilities.
-In certain circumstances if future significant acquisitions of our stock or the stock of WK Kellogg Co are determined to be part of a plan or series of related transactions that included the spin-off, the distribution would be taxable to us (but not to the Company's shareholders).
+If the IRS ultimately determines that the spin-off is taxable, then the spin-off could be treated as a taxable dividend or capital gain to the Company's shareowners for U.S. federal income tax purposes, and the Company could incur significant U.S. tax liabilities.
+In certain circumstances if future significant acquisitions of our stock or the stock of WK Kellogg Co are determined to be part of a plan or series of related transactions that included the spin-off, the distribution would be taxable to us (but not to the Company's shareowners).
 In this event, the resulting tax liability could be substantial.
 In connection with the spin-off, the Company entered into a Tax Matters Agreement with WK Kellogg Co, pursuant to which WK Kellogg Co agreed to not enter into transactions that could cause the spin-off or any related transactions to be taxable to us and to indemnify us for any tax liability resulting from any such transaction.
 However, there can be no assurance that WK Kellogg Co would have the resources or liquidity required to indemnify the Company for any such tax liability.
 In addition, these potential tax liabilities may discourage, delay or prevent a change of control of the Company.
+Under the terms of the Merger Agreement, Kellanova and Acquiror will use their respective reasonable best efforts to obtain an opinion of Acquiror's tax counsel addressed to Acquiror to the effect that, based upon certain facts, assumptions and representations, and subject to certain qualifications and limitations, for U.S. federal income tax purposes, the Merger will not affect the qualification of the spin-off of WK Kellogg Co as a tax-free transaction.
+However, there can be no assurance that the IRS will not take a contrary position to that of the Acquiror's tax counsel.

 Accounting & Financial Operations1 | 2.3%